cocotb/cocotb/documentation/source/quickstart.rst

 Installing cocotb
 =================

-Cocotb can be installed by running:
+Cocotb can be installed by running (recommended Python3)

 .. code-block:: bash

-    $> pip3 install cocotb # Python3 - recommended
+    $> pip3 install cocotb

 or